ordor2k/dns-fallback-pihole/README.md

-<<<<<<< HEAD
 # DNS Fallback for Pi-hole with Unbound

-This project provides a resilient DNS solution for Pi-hole using Unbound as the primary recursive resolver and a Python proxy to handle fallback to public DNS servers (like 1.1.1.1 or 8.8.8.8) in case Unbound fails.
-It includes a live web dashboard to monitor DNS queries and fallbacks.
+This project contains a resilient DNS setup for Pi-hole using Unbound, with fallback to public DNS servers and a web-based stats dashboard.

-⚠️ **Note:** The fallback logic is handled entirely by the Python proxy (`dns_fallback_proxy.py`).
-Unbound is not configured with any forward zones and continues to operate as a standard recursive resolver.
+⚠️ Note: The fallback logic is handled entirely by the Python proxy (dns_fallback_proxy.py).
+Unbound remains a standard recursive resolver and is not configured with any forward zones.

----

 ## 📦 Installation Instructions